Skip to main content

 title="Server-Side Rendering"

-description="Enjoy Next.js SSR capabilities to enhance SEO and improve first-screen loading speed"
+description="Leverage Next.js SSR capability to enhance SEO and first-screen loading speed"

 icon="🚀"